infocusp/llm_seminar_series/session_2/challenge/how_to_participate.md

     ```

 3. To submit your own prompt, make a copy of `submissions/baseline.py`  and
-   change the name of the prompt from `baseline` to something else which
+   change the name of the file from `baseline` to something else which
    describes your prompt.
 E.g,

     ```python
     # file: submissions/name_of_your_prompt.py

-    @registry.register("name_of_your_prompt")
+    @registry.register()
     class NameOfYourPrompt(base.PromptSubmission):
         ...
     ```

-    Also change the class name and register it with a new name (can be same as the
+    Also change the class name.
-    filename.)

 4. Update the `build_prompt` and `parse_response` method.